opsdis/tempo_trace_aggregation/README.md

 Tempo trace aggregation - tta
 -----------------------------

+> The main purpose of this project is to be a demo for [nodegraph-provider](https://github.com/opsdis/nodegraph-provider)

 # Overview
 Tempo trace aggregation, tta, is an **example** how to create a dynamic service map in Grafana with the [nodegraph plugin](https://grafana.com/docs/grafana/latest/visualizations/node-graph/)